Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

     ![](./media/image30_2.png)

-    Since the hello world application for Cortex-A53 and Cortex-R5 are identical, we can't differentiate them from the print contents.
-But you can find the details in the **Debug Perspective**.
+    Because the "Hello World" applications for Cortex-A53 and Cortex-R5 are identical, they cannot be differentiated based on the print contents, but you can view the details in the **Debug Perspective**.

-    Check XSCT Console, it shows the XSCT command history like
+    If you view the XSCT console, it shows the XSCT command history as shown in the following example:

     ```
    Downloading Program -- C:/edt/edt_zcu102_workspace/hello_r5/Debug/hello_r5.elf